 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-It’s important to be sure you’re using the right kind of sunscreen, Dr. Kassouf says.
-A broad spectrum sunscreen is best as it protects against UVA and UVB rays, the two types of sun rays that cause damage to the body.
+It’s important to use the right kind of sunscreen to get the job done.
+A broad-spectrum sunscreen is most effective, as it protects you against UVA and UVB rays, the two types of sun rays that damage the body.